eclipse-store/bookstore-demo/README.md

 A version of the BookStore Demo which uses the GigaMap.

-For more information visit the [GigaMap Beta Page](https://github.com/microstream-one/gigamap-beta).
+For more information, visit the [Enterprise Edition Beta Page](https://github.com/microstream-one/enterprise-edition-beta).

 ## Running locally